 Why Do Calls to Action and If-Then Plans Improve Your Training Measures?

-Multiple alternative action possibilities pose a challenge for achieving goals.
+Multiple alternative action options present a challenge for achieving goals.
 When concrete action formulas are formulated, these alternatives are eliminated and do not compete with the desired action (the target behavior).
 Those who create their own action formula do not spend time weighing alternatives later.
-When it matters, the target behavior is executed.
-This way, decisions are easier because a concrete plan with action goals has been set in advance.
+When it matters, the target behavior is implemented.
+Decisions are made more easily this way, as a concrete plan with an action goal has been set in advance.
 This is also advantageous for mental performance.
 Decisions require a lot of work and energy (in terms of glucose) in the prefrontal cortex.

 Promotes the Development of Habits

-The development of habits is ideally supported by If-Then plans.
-If-Then plans are formulated for behaviors that are to be used repeatedly.
-Particularly in the initial phase, many people struggle with the first step.
-The more frequently an individual If-Then plan is implemented, the quicker the target behavior becomes a habit.
-Habits have the advantage that the initiation of action is performed automatically.
+The development of habits is ideally supported by if-then plans.
+If-then plans are formulated for behaviors that are to be used repeatedly.
+Especially in the initial phase, many people struggle with the first step.
+The more often an individual if-then plan is implemented, the faster the target behavior becomes a habit.
+Habits have the advantage that the initiation of action is executed automatically.

-Because today's topic is about this, I explicitly highlight my call to action.
-Here is my call to action to you: Take a piece of paper and a pen (or a text editor) and write down 3 calls to action for the participants of your last training or speech.
+Because today's topic is about this, I specifically mark my call to action.
+So here is my prompt to you: Take a piece of paper and a pen (or that text editor) and write down 3 calls to action for the participants of your last training or speech.
 This will make you more aware to use them in the next training.